dibyendumajumdar/nj/README.md

 * Builds successfully on Linux, Mac OSX and Windows 10
 * Not all tests pass on Windows 10
+* A [C API](https://github.com/dibyendumajumdar/nj/blob/master/jitbuilder/c-api/nj_api.h) is implemented to allow easy use of the JIT engine in projects; note this is a low level api, not the same as the JitBuilder api provided by Eclipse OMR.
+A user guide for this api will be available at a future date.
+* An easy way to get started is to use the C front end [dmr_C](https://github.com/dibyendumajumdar/dmr_c), which enables you to generate code from C code taking away a lot of the complexities of working with the JIT api.

 ## Roadmap